tytydraco/yessleep/out/I_Survived_Because_My_Brother_Once_Made_a_Joke_About_Bathroom_Stalls.md

 Even after the sound was completely gone I didn't move.
 I sat down on the closed lid of the toilet in that stall, my legs still not ready to hold me yet, my stomach having just received the all-clear to finally vacate its contents.
 Thankfully, I was in the bathroom after all.

-After the short puke session I came out into the hallway.
+Afterwards I staggered out into the hallway.

 I want to tell you I had some plan, some clear head, some idea of what I was about to do, and I didn't.
 I walked back toward the front of the store the way you walk toward something you already know and are still hoping, against everything, that you're wrong about.